radioxeth/cis-623-assured-programming-and-formal-methods/week3/README.md

 -- 2,4,6,8,10
 ```

-- using a guard we can define a function that maps a positive integerf to its list of factors:
+- using a guard we can define a function that maps a positive integer to its list of factors:
 ```hs
 factors: Int -> [Int]
 factors n = [x | x <-[1..n], n `mod` x==0]